ingdicath/Mintic_Ciclo2_FinalProject/README.md

 - **dao**: contains DAO for owner and pet summary.
 - **main**: contains the main.
 Running this file allows to see the app.
 - **model**: contains the model for owner and pet summary.
-- **util**: where the user needs to set up the parameters for the connection to the SQL DB and where the connection is established as well.
+- **util**: where the user needs to set up the parameters for the connection to the SQL database and where the connection is established as well.
 - **view**: where is set up the Frame and Panel features for the main window, Owner and Pet summary.

 <p align="center"><img src="https://github.com/ingdicath/Mintic_Ciclo2_FinalProject/blob/main/images/packages.png" width="40%" height="40%"></p>